Jagiroad: Industry

 Jagiroad, located in the Morigaon district of Assam, is primarily known for its industrial activities.
 The Nagaon Paper Mill, which was one of the largest units of the Hindustan Paper Corporation, was situated in this town.
 The town also has several other small and medium-sized industries, including fertilizer manufacturing, a cement grinding unit, Railneer water bottling, a railway concrete sleeper workshop, and a furniture-making unit using bamboo pulp.

 In addition, there are several small-scale agro-based industries, such as rice mills and oil mills, dairy etc that cater to the local agricultural produce.
 Overall, Jagiroad's industrial sector plays a significant role in the region's economic development and provides employment opportunities for many people.

+Tata Semiconductor Assembly and Test Facility

+Tata Semiconductor Assembly and Test Facility is an upcoming India's first Indigenous and greenfield semiconductor assembly and test facility in Jagiroad.

 Nagaon Paper Mill

 Nagaon paper mill was a paper-making factory that was part of Hindustan Paper Corporation Ltd. and was established in 1985.
 It is located on National Highway 37 in Kagajnagar, Jagiroad, Morigaon district.
 It is located approximately 55 km east of Guwahati.

 It is the first paper mill in the world to produce Kraft pulp in Kamyr Continuous Digester with 100% bamboo as raw material. another of the two large HPC units ceased operations due to its inability to pay employees' salaries since 2017.